cowsay652/Elantech-Touchpad-Settings/README.md

 # Elantech Touchpad Settings
 A small utility to allow Windows users with Elantech touchpads to enable the touchpad when typing and enable two finger right click.

 Download and unzip the repo, then run the Python file.
 You do not need Administrator privilages.
+Once you have made your changes, reboot your PC.

 **Requires:**
 * [Python 3.x](https://www.python.org/)